Xon77/Live4Bubbles/README.md

 © 2025 - End of the world ∞ Christophe Lengelé

-***Live 4 Life*** is an open source software: you can redistribute it and/or modify it under the terms of **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license** (CC BY-NC-SA 4.0).
+***Live 4 Bubbles*** is an open source software: you can redistribute it and/or modify it under the terms of **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license** (CC BY-NC-SA 4.0).

 :warning: **You may not use it for commercial purposes.**